microsoft/coyote/docs/_learn/tutorials/hello-world-tasks.md

 coyote test .\bin\net47\HelloWorldTasks.exe --iterations 30
 ```

-And in just 3 seconds `coyote test` has found the bug in this simple program -- something that would take many minutes if testing manually.
+And in just 3 seconds `coyote test` has found the bug in this simple program&mdash;something that
-So, even in this simple case Coyote finds the bug tens or even hundreds of times quicker.
+would take many minutes if testing manually.
+So, even in this simple case Coyote finds the bug tens
-But when using Coyote for testing much more complex, real-world systems the time savings can be even more impressive -- really enormous !
+or even hundreds of times quicker.
+But when using Coyote for testing much more complex, real-world
-This will give you the possibility to find out and fix even the trickiest and almost impossible to reproduce concurrency
+systems the time savings can be even more impressive!
+This will give you the possibility to find out
+and fix even the trickiest and almost impossible to reproduce concurrency bugs **before pushing to
-bugs **before pushing to production** such a system:
+production** such a system:

 ```
 C:\git\CoyoteSamples>coyote test .\bin\net47\HelloWorldTasks.exe --iterations 30